layoutBox/PinLayout/README.md

 * Manual layouting.
 No magic, pure code, full control.
 * Layout one view at a time.
-* Layout most views using a single line.
+* Concise syntax.
+Layout most views using a single line.

 * Stateless
 	* The layout system doesn’t add any stored properties to UIViews.
 It simply compute the UIView.frame property, one view at a time.